ow2-proactive/proactive-jupyter-kernel/README.md

 # proactive-jupyter-kernel
-The ActiveEon Jupyter Kernel adds a kernel backend for Jupyter to interface directly with the ProActive scheduler and construct tasks and workflows and execute them on the fly.
+The ActiveEon Jupyter Kernel adds a kernel backend to Jupyter to interface directly with the ProActive scheduler and construct tasks and workflows to execute them on the fly.

 ## 1. Requirements: